The First Step to Ending the Bullying Crisis

 As you can see, the definitions of bullying and evil are essentially identical.]

-Albert Einstein said that the definition of insanity is doing the same thing over and over again and expecting different results.
+As a saying often attributed to Albert Einstein goes, the definition of insanity is doing the same thing over and over again and expecting different results.
 Yet we are so certain of the truth of antibullyism that whenever we discover our antibullying efforts are failing, we conclude that we need to intensify them.

 We have allowed ourselves to treat the creator of the field of bullying psychology, Prof. Dan Olweus, as though he were a deity.
 His teachings on bullying have been eagerly embraced and disseminated as fundamental truth by all other scientists who deal with bullying.
 To the best of my knowledge, there is not one article in any respected scientific book or journal that questions the logic of Olweus’ definitions, assumptions and proposed solution to bullying.
 Whenever our research shows that the orthodox, Olweus approach failed to substantially reduce bullying or even led to an increase, we never suggest that the program be abandoned but instead rationalize it as a success.
 To the best of my knowledge, not one researcher has attempted to consider the negative effects of the orthodox approach to bullying, as though it can’t possibly have any negative effects.
 There is not even an attempt to identify what such negative effects might be.
 Researchers are reluctant to undertake studies of programs that are not based on the orthodox approach to bullying and the professional journals desist from publishing articles critical of it.
 As a result, only one view is presented and it has obtained the status of gospel truth.